iamontheinet/StreamSets/Transformer_Custom_Scala_Project/README.md

 }
 ```

-Now build the project from the project root folder `sbt package`:
+Now build the project from the root folder by running `sbt package`.

 ```
 (base) ip-10-0-0-199:sample_project dash$ sbt package